vladk-ml/sdat/memory-bank/activeContext.md

 ## Next Steps

+- Implement VS Code-style tab system:
+  - Tab types:
+    - Grid view (dataset overview)
+    - Image viewer (quick, lightweight)
+    - Image annotator (bounding box, polygon, etc.)
+    - Dataset manipulator (advanced dataset operations, grouping, filtering, reordering)
+    - Class editor (explore/edit classes, ontological hierarchy, search, export, metadata/cropped previews)
+    - [Future] More tab types as needed (e.g., training, metrics, augmentation pipeline)
+  - Blank background when no tabs are open; tabs can be opened/closed.
+  - Clicking an image in the grid opens a viewer tab (default), with option to switch to annotation/augmentation.
+  - One image per tab (for now); future extensibility for multi-image tabs.
+  - Tabs can go full screen, optimized for ultrawide screens.
+  - Standard keyboard shortcuts (e.g., Ctrl+Tab to switch tabs, but not Ctrl+W to close).
+  - Switching datasets while tabs are open is not allowed; prompt user to close tabs first.
+  - Explorer is focused on information and quick actions; main work is done in the workspace/tabs.
+  - Advanced dataset/class manipulation (grouping, ontological hierarchy, export) is available in dedicated tabs, not the explorer.
+- Implement auto-annotation feature:
+  - User annotates a small set of images (e.g., 10-20).
+  - System trains a quick PyTorch model (with augmentation) on the GPU.
+  - Model is used to auto-annotate remaining images (bounding boxes, polygons, pose [future]).
+  - User can review, correct, and accept/reject auto-annotations.
+- Explorer pane always shows all datasets (raw, refined, augmented) and allows navigation, but switching datasets while tabs are open is not allowed.
+Attempting to switch prompts the user to close tabs first.
+  - Explorer can be resized or minimized (0:100, 30:70, 50:50 splits).
+  - Advanced dataset manipulation (e.g., grouping by time/place, reordering) should be available in a dedicated tab, not the explorer itself.
+  - Explorer is focused on information and quick actions; main work is done in the workspace/tabs.
 - Implement annotation workflow: annotation UI, backend endpoints, and storage (COCO, YOLO, etc.).
 - Develop augmentation pipeline: UI for building augmentation steps, backend for applying them, and visualization of augmented data.
 - Integrate model training: training config UI, backend job management, and training dashboard.